opencloud-eu/ios-sdk/README.md

 ## License

 This project is currently licensed under GPL v3.
-We do provide support as well as an option for a dual-licensing as part of our ownCloud Enterprise subscriptions.
-Please contact info@owncloud.com for more information.
+We do provide support as well as an option for a dual-licensing as part of our OpenCloud Enterprise subscriptions.
+Please contact info@opencloud.eu for more information.